arhaanhamid/tasker-nextjs/README.md

 Easily find specific tasks by using the search feature.
 Search by title or description to quickly locate the information you need.

 **Admin Panel:**
-Exclusive admin access to manage users and posts.
+Exclusive admin access to manage users and tasks.
 The admin can create and delete users, as well as oversee the task management system.

 ## Contributing